cpbotha/cpbotha.github.io/content/posts/2001-05-27-first-post.md

   - Uncategorized

 ---
 Another day, another journal.
-LiveJournal looks a bit easier to manage (from the humble &#8220;blogger&#8221;&#8216;s perspective) and as an added bonus it doesn&#8217;t make use of all kinds of weird client-side scripting, meaning that there are many more choices w.r.t. the client that you can use.
+LiveJournal looks a bit easier to manage (from the humble “blogger”‘s perspective) and as an added bonus it doesn’t make use of all kinds of weird client-side scripting, meaning that there are many more choices w.r.t. the client that you can use.